pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Monitoring and Oversight procedure that minimally addresses applicable requirements in ICH E6(R2) Section 5.18, ICH E8(R1) Section 6.2 and applicable regulatory guidance documents.
+__NewInstitue__ **SHALL** establish and maintain a Monitoring and Oversight procedure that minimally addresses applicable requirements in ISO-9001:2015 Section 9.1, ICH E6(R2) Section 5.18, ICH E8(R1) Sections 6.2.1 and 6.2.3 and applicable regulatory guidance documents.

 All monitoring and oversight activities related to *clinical investigations* **SHALL** be performed and documented in accordance with the Monitoring and